-Businesses must plan if they are expected to meet growth objectives, and part of effective planning is establishing some anticipated level of revenue production, expense control and other performance variables that directly impact the ledger.
+Businesses must plan if they are expected to meet growth objectives.
+Part of effective planning is anticipating revenue production, expense control and other performance variables that directly impact the ledger.

 The tradition of assigning annual growth objectives to business units is as old as business itself, and complaining about the growth objectives goal assigned is an equally common tradition that’s also nearly as old.